 One of the things that we all strive to be is dependable as men.
 We want to be strong providers and trusted unconditionally.
 We want to be honorable men, even if many of us aren’t exactly sure what that means.
 We like, and often romanticize the Gentleman’s Agreement.
 When we are told something is going to happen, we want to believe it.
 We like the idea that “he’s a man of his word,” and “he’s a good man, he’ll come through.”
 You want to be

 Once and for all… is it really worth the upgrade?
-An honest Tommy John Underwear review I remember a time in high school when my friends were wearing boxers from Abercrombie and Express and Tommy Hilfiger, and I just couldn’t bring myself to do it.
+An honest Tommy John Underwear review **SIX MONTH UPDATE AT THE END!
+I remember a time in high school when my friends were wearing boxers from Abercrombie and Express and Tommy Hilfiger, and I just couldn’t bring myself to do it.
 I looked at the prices and knew I could spend my money on better things.
 Certainly things that delivered more value!
 I’ve been a boxer-brief guy for as long as I can remember.
-I don’t anything fancy, but I also
+I

 Even though there are dozens of resources out there to help you fold a perfect pocket square (including my own), there’s now a secret weapon you can carry in your arsenal: The Perfectly Pre-Folded Pocket Square from Well Suited NYC.
 Based in Manhattan, Well Suited NYC is the brainchild of two native New York City friends, Amanda Sanders and Christina Wilson.
 Amanda is a celebrity stylist (with a clientele that includes Chris Rock), and Christina developed a fashion handbag and accessories company, and the pair found